 Tool's dressing room is lit in the uneasy glow of those big spherical light bulbs that surround dressing-room mirrors, but the band do their best to make the space cozy — Devo blasts on a laptop, and Keenan's friendly Yorkie greets everyone with a nuzzle.
 Even though Turner and Gallagher have loved the band for some time, they still see Tool less as musical role models and more as a living testament to the power of consistency, left-of-center politics, and the importance of retaining creative control.
 "You guys put a great amount of effort and attention to detail in everything you do," says Turner to Maynard and Jones.
 "And when you look and listen to the results, it's very obvious that it's four individuals that's comprising a whole that's moving wholeheartedly in one direction."

-"It sounds so gay, but there's sharing," replies Jones.
 "We split everything four ways.
 We compromise.
 And when we fight, we fight."
-Adds Keenan, "Naked, though."
+Keenan replies, "Naked, though."

 MICHAEL GALLAGHER If you guys weren't musicians, what do you think you'd be doing with yourselves?